Residents clear mud, rubble as rebuilding begins after Chile quake

-COQUIMBO, Chile (Reuters) - Residents began rebuilding homes and businesses in Coquimbo on Friday, two days after tsunami waves triggered by a major earthquake battered the Chilean port city’s waterfront neighborhoods.
+COQUIMBO, Chile, Sept 18 (Reuters) - Residents started rebuilding their homes and businesses in Coquimbo on Friday, two days after a powerful earthquake and tsunami waves battered the port city.

-Soldiers patrolled the streets to prevent looting after President Michelle Bachelet’s government declared an emergency in Coquimbo following the 8.3-magnitude quake, which killed 12 people.
+Soldiers patrolled the streets to prevent looting after President Michelle Bachelet’s government declared an emergency in Coquimbo following the 8.3 magnitude quake that killed 12 people.

 At least one strong aftershock shook Chile’s Pacific seaboard on Friday as residents trying to salvage what they could from their properties urged the government to speed up the relief effort.